naffalentera/Web-Golden-Popcorn/README.md

 DB_USER=your_user
 DB_PASSWORD=your_password
 DB_NAME=your_database
-Start the backend server:
+2.4 Run the backend server
 bash
 Copy code
 node server.js
+The backend will now be running at http://localhost:5000.

 3. Set up the Frontend
+3.1 Navigate to the frontend directory
 Return to the root directory and navigate to the frontend directory:

 bash
 Copy code
 cd frontend
-Install dependencies for the frontend:
+3.2 Install the necessary frontend dependencies bash

-bash
 Copy code
 npm install
-Start the React application in development mode:
+3.3 Run the React development server bash

-bash
 Copy code
 npm start
+The frontend will now be running at http://localhost:3000.

+4. Connecting the Frontend and Backend
+Once both the frontend and backend are running:

-The frontend will be running at http://localhost:3000, and the backend will be running at http://localhost:5000.
+The frontend will make API requests to the backend at http://localhost:5000.
+Ensure the backend is properly configured to handle API requests from the frontend (Cross-Origin Resource Sharing, CORS, may need to be enabled if you encounter issues).
 Features
 Display a list of movies with details and reviews.
 Users can submit reviews for movies.
 Search for movies by title.
 Contributing
+If you want to contribute to this project, follow these steps:

+Fork the repository.
+Create a new branch (git checkout -b feature-branch).
+Make your changes.
+Commit your changes (git commit -am 'Add new feature').
+Push to your branch (git push origin feature-branch).
+Open a pull request.
-If you would like to contribute, please fork this repository, create a new branch, and submit a pull request with a description of the changes you've made.
+Please provide a clear description of the changes you've made.

-License
-This project is licensed under the MIT License.

-markdown
-Copy code

-### Explanation:
-- **Technology Stack**: Lists the key technologies used in the project.
-- **Prerequisites**: Specifies the necessary software that needs to be installed before starting the project.
-- **Installation**: Provides step-by-step instructions for setting up both the backend and frontend environments.
-- **Features**: Highlights the key features of the application.
-- **Contributing**: Encourages open-source collaboration with instructions for contributing.
-- **License**: States the licensing terms for the project.